Upper Southern Gulf Thailand Travel Guide

 This ancient palace complex sits atop a hill.
 Views of the city and royal buildings are visible.
 Access is via cable car or walking.

-Khao Luang Cave is a large, impressive cave with many Buddha statues.
+Khao Luang Cave is a large, impressive cave featuring a lot of Buddha statues.
 Wat Mahathat Worawihan is an important temple with a distinctive five-pronged Khmer-style pagoda.

-Consider extending your trip beyond A Royal seaside resort to explore more of The kingdom of thailand'the diverse areas of.
+Consider extending your trip in ADDITION to a Royal seaside resort to explore more of Thailand's diverse regions.
 These suggestions cover natural progressions for your journey.

 The bustling capital city is an effortless and direct extension from A Royal seaside resort.
 Transportation is simple by bus, train, or private transfer (approx. 2.5-4 hours).

-Located west of Bangkok, this province carries historical significance, site of the Bridge on the River Kwai and Erawan National Park.
+Located west of Bangkok, this province carries historical significance, site of the Bridge on the Waterway Kwai and Erawan National Park.

-For the coast and island life (e.g., Koh Samui, Koh Phangan, Koh Tao), accessible via Surat Thani.
+For beaches and island life (e.g., Koh Samui, Koh Phangan, Koh Tao), accessible via Gateway To the gulf islands.

 Book lodging beforehand for the high seasons.